wstalcup/wstalcup.github.io/Chapter-11-Roadside-Meetings.md

 “Whitebrook as well,” Mrs. Maple said.
 “Though the more I see, the less sure I am that they will make time for us.”

 “And what of the Westfolk boy?”
-Walleye asked.
+Perch asked.
 She was the youngest of the trio, about Jackdaw’s age.
 “How did you come upon him?
 Is he, like us, another traveler?
 You should be careful with his type, they’re prone to tricks, even if he can’t speak our tongue.”

 Sycamore, who was only half-paying attention to the conversation as he studiously ignored Marrow’s incessant glare, belatedly realized that he had not yet spoken a word since the men had come upon them.